edissyum/opencapture/README.md

 This is the consumer key and the consumer secret.
 You could find help on the INSEE website : https://api.insee.fr/catalogue/site/themes/wso2/subthemes/insee/pages/help.jag

 ## Supplier's referencial

+If you don't fill the referencial with the supplier informations, you'll have trouble for validation and globally, all the process.
+This part is **MANDATORY**

 Before starting using Open-Capture you need to create a spreadsheet of your suppliers.
 You could find a demo located here : <code>bin/src/referencial/default_referencial_supplier.ods</code> (works with .ods or .xlsx).
 You just have to fill the supplier name, siret, siren, vat number and address informations.
 This .ods is bundled with <code>bin/src/referencial/default_referencial_supplier_index.json</code>.